Welcome to Vietnam

 Embark on a ride through rural scenery this morning, as we head to Tra Que Herb village.
 This area is well known for the intense flavours of its herbs which are used across Vietnam.
 Here, a local family will teach us about the techniques they use to farm these herbs and you may even be asked to try your hand at it!
 Following our hard work in the fields, we’ll try a traditional foot massage – a must when in Vietnam.

-Later, we shall learn to cook some local delicacies and food traditional to the region before being able to taste the fruits of our labour!
+Later, we shall learn to cook some local delicacies and food traditional to the region before being able to taste the dishes made from our demonstration.

 This afternoon we’ll return to Hoi An’s old town, a UNESCO World Heritage site, and wander through the ancient streets which are filled with authentic Vietnamese charm.